dmidlo/histdata.com-tools/docs/temporal-workflow-topology.md

 - `MergeCacheWorkflow`
 - `ImportWorkflow`

-These boundaries are intentionally larger than individual files, rows, or records.
-The workflows pass request metadata, pair/timeframe partition IDs, status events, and artifact references.
-Downloaded archives, CSVs, cache files, dataframes, and rows stay on disk and must be referenced through `ArtifactRef`/`StageResult` payloads.
+These boundaries are intentionally larger than individual rows or records while remaining bounded by work-item batch size.
+The workflows pass request metadata, batch partition IDs, status events, and artifact references.
+Downloaded archives, CSVs, cache files, dataframes, and rows stay on disk and must be referenced through
+`ArtifactRef`/`StageResult` payloads.

 ## Activities